rancher/ui-plugin-examples/README.md

 and then should hot-reload within the browser.

 ### Bugs & Issues
 Please submit bugs and issues to [rancher/dashboard](//github.com/rancher/dashboard/issues).
+Assign the label `area/extensions`

 Or just [click here](//github.com/rancher/dashboard/issues/new) to create a new issue.
+Assign the label `area/extensions`.

 License
 =======